Medical-AI-Lab/Nervus/README.md

 This model is used in [XXX] published in [YYY].
 In this article, a regression model with ConvNext was applied.
 The best performing model was obtained with a loss function of RMSE.
+Detailed model descriptions can be found below.

 # Nervus
-This is an AI model used for single/multi-label and/or single/multi-class tasks with image and/or tabular data.
+This is an AI model framework used for single/multi-label and/or single/multi-class tasks with image and/or tabular data.
 Although this has a possibility to apply wide range of fields, we intended to use this model for medical imaging classification task.

 Additionally, we merged DeepSurv model [https://doi.org/10.1186/s12874-018-0482-1] into this model, which is a model that merges Cox proportional hazard model with deep learning.